The Chattanooga Bowen Theory Education Center, Inc (BTEC) was established in 2008, and acquired a 501 (c) (3) status in August 2010.

 Patrick holds a Bachelor of Science Degree in Engineering and a Masters Degree in Business Administration from the University of Tennessee.
 He has over 40 years of experience in business management and industrial and mechanical engineering while serving as a services contractor, downstream manufacturer and supplier to several of the world’s largest global corporations.
 His areas of responsibility have included management, recruiting, training, design, manufacturing, marketing, advertising and promotion, sales, distribution, contract negotiations and business policymaking.

 He has served as a consultant to major corporations in the implementation of outsourcing, staffing, and training.
 He is a thirty-year Member of the Society of Automotive Engineers and is knowledgeable in the quality philosophy of W. Edwards Deming and in the Japanese quality management philosophy of Kaizen.
 He also has experience in both Latent and Root Cause Failure Analysis.

 Pat’s study of Bowen Family Systems Theory spans almost thirty years and includes training at the Georgetown Family Center in Washington, DC.
 He has studied the utilization of Bowen Theory in the business environment in the areas of management and supervision.

-She has attended Navigating Systems in Washington, DC.
-She is also a currently in the Post Graduate Training Program and Bowen Theory in Organizations at the Center for the Study of the Family in Georgetown.
-Her focus is on applying the theory in her family and in family businesses.
+She attended Navigating Systems in Washington, DC.
+Since 2020 she has participated in the Post Graduate Training Program and Bowen Theory in Organizations at the Center for the Study of the Family in Georgetown.
+Her focus is on applying the theory in her family business and in organizations.

 Kay offers sessions in NeurOptimal Neurofeedback as a supplement to coaching.

-Kay is presently studying the utilization of Bowen Theory in the business environment in areas of leadership and strategy.
-She is a regular attendee at Thompson Leadersight Development, with Erik Thompson.
+Kay is presently exploring the utilization of Bowen Theory in the business environment in areas of leadership and strategy.